Skip to main content

 On October 3, Governor Jared Polis announced the appointment of Becky Mitchell as Director of Compact Negotiations of the Interbasin Compact Committee (IBCC).
 Commissioner Mitchell will chair the IBCC, a 27-member committee that includes representatives from the nine Basin Roundtables, Colorado Senate and House Agriculture Committee representatives, and six Governor appointees from geographically diverse parts of the state.
 She will directly link input from the Basin Roundtables and IBCC to the interstate Colorado River negotiations.

-SCPP provides opportunities for Upper Basin water users to get paid to reduce consumptive use on a temporary basis.
-The purpose of SCPP is to mitigate the impacts of drought in the Upper Basin.
-It allows water users to develop tools to build resilience to adapt to long-term drought.
-SCPP is authorized through Fall 2024.
+SCPP provided opportunities for Upper Basin water users to get paid to reduce consumptive use on a temporary basis.
+The purpose of SCPP was to mitigate the impacts of drought in the Upper Basin.
+It allowed water users to develop tools to build resilience to adapt to long-term drought.
+SCPP expired in Fall 2024.

 April 2024